- BUILDING HOURS

-Voice majors must complete at least six (6) credits of major choral ensemble and at least two (2) credits of opera workshop or graduate vocal ensemble.
-Major ensemble requirement is met through 4 1/2 hours of ensemble per week.
+Voice majors must complete at least six (6) credits of major choral ensemble and at least two (2) credits of opera workshop.

-All wind and percussion majors must complete at least six (6) credits of a major ensemble and at least two (2) semesters of chamber music.
+All wind and percussion majors must complete at least six (6) credits of a major ensemble and at least two (2) credits of chamber music.

-All string majors must complete at least six (6) credits of orchestra and at least two (2) semesters of chamber music.
+All string majors must complete at least six (6) credits of a major ensemble and at least two (2) credits of chamber music

 c.)
 Organ majors must complete four (4) credits of a major ensemble (usually choral) and four (4) credits of accompanying.

-Wind instrumentalists must complete at least six (6) credits of jazz ensemble (MUSC 131) and two (2) credits of jazz combo (MUSC 132).
-Bassists, drummers, guitarists, and pianists must complete at least two (2) credits of jazz ensemble (MUSC 131) and two (2) credits of jazz combo (MUSC 132), with the four (4) remaining credits to be earned in MUSC 131, 132, or 130 (Steel Drum Ensemble).
+Wind instrumentalists must complete at least six (6) credits of jazz ensemble (MUSC 131) and two (2) credits of jazz combo (MUSC 130).
+Bassists, drummers, guitarists, and pianists must complete at least two (2) credits of jazz ensemble (MUSC 131) and two (2) credits of jazz combo (MUSC 130), with the four (4) remaining credits to be earned in MUSC 131 or 130.

 B. Theory and Composition

-All theory and composition majors must complete at least six (6) semesters of major ensemble most closely related to the student's applied area and one (1) credit of chamber music and one (1) credit of any ensemble.
+All theory majors must complete eight (8) credits of ensemble.
+At least six (6) credits must be in a major ensemble most closely related to the student's applied area and one (1) credit of chamber music and one (1) credit of any ensemble.